jdeames/www.jdeames.com/wip.md

       <p>from current work that's in progress.</p>
       <p>For the truly curious, ay?</p>
       <p>Also: next to my handle "PeaceableWriter" there's supposed</p>
       <p>to be social media icons.
-Soetimes they display, someties they
+Sometimes they display, sometimes they</p>
       <p>don't!
 Working on that, too.</p>
       <p>Thank you for caring, dear friends.</p>